-The assessments comprises a workbook (1) an examination (2) and seminar attendance and participation (3).
+The assessments comprises a workbook (1) an in class test (2).

 Assessment 1 -The workbook specifically assesses students’ grasp of criminological research and the ability to specify the strengths, limitations and implications of particular approaches.
 The workbook will assess learning outcomes 1, 3, 4 and 6

-Assessment 2 – 2 hour examination that assesses the student’s understanding of the material studied over the previous two semesters.
+Assessment 2 – in-class test that assesses the student’s understanding of the material studied over the previous two semesters.
 This will cover learning outcomes 2 and 5